tanyaweaver/python-dev-accelerator/source/schedule/week07/mon.rst

 ====

 * Setting up EC2 and RDS to Communicate With Each Other
-* Using django-configurations to achieve 12-factor nirvana
+* Using django-configurations to achieve 12-factor Nirvana
-* The Hash Table
+* Hashing and The Hash Table

 ..
 Managing relationships in the Django ORM